NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-networks/configure-tunnels/local-management/as-a-service/windows.md

 ## Configure `cloudflared` as a service

-By default, Cloudflare Tunnel expects all of the configuration to exist in the `%USERPROFILE%\.cloudflared\config.yml` [configuration file](/cloudflare-one/connections/connect-networks/configure-tunnels/local-management/configuration-file/).
+By default, Khulnasoft Tunnel expects all of the configuration to exist in the `%USERPROFILE%\.cloudflared\config.yml` [configuration file](/cloudflare-one/connections/connect-networks/configure-tunnels/local-management/configuration-file/).
 At a minimum you must specify the following arguments to run as a service:

 | Argument           | Description                                          |
 | ------------------ | ---------------------------------------------------- |